Competition between superconductivity and nematic order in high-$T_c$ superconductor: Introduction

-In the following, we first write down an effective field theory that describes both the competitive interaction between superconducting and nematic order parameters and the coupling between nematic order and nodal qps.
-We then perform a detailed renormalization group (RG) analysis \cite{Shankar94} within such effective theory.
-In particular, we drive and solve the RG flow equations of all the physical parameters in order to determine the possible stable fixed points.
-We show that the competitive interaction between superconducting and nematic order parameters still lead to first order transition after including gapless nodal qps.
-However, the nodal qps do have important impacts on the fixed-point structure.
-In particular, the velocity ratio $\kappa$ between gap velocity $v_{\Delta}$ and Fermi velocity $v_F$ of nodal qps turns out to be a crucial controlling parameter.
-The region that exhibits runaway behavior is greatly enlarged as $\kappa$ decreases, implying an enhanced possibility of first order transition.
-At the nematic QCP where $\kappa \rightarrow 0$ driven by the critical nematic fluctuation, the system does not have any stable fixed point, so first order transition occurs inevitably.
-These results clearly indicate the importance of including gapless fermions in the effective field theory of competing orders.
+In this paper, we first write down an effective field theory that describes both the competitive interaction between two bosonic (superconducting and nematic) order parameters and the Yukawa-type coupling between nematic order parameter and nodal qps.
+We then carry out a detailed renormalization group (RG) analysis \cite{Shankar94} within this effective theory.
+Specifically, we will derive and solve the RG flow equations of all physical parameters so as to determine the possible stable fixed points.
+We will demonstrate that gapless fermionic degrees of freedom can fundamentally change the basic properties of the interplay between superconductivity and nematic order.
+In case all the fermions are entirely neglected, the ordering competition may be strong enough to produce runaway behavior and turn continuous phase transitions to first order \cite{Zaanen}.
+However, once the dynamics of gapless nodal qps are properly incorporated, a stable fixed point exists with the two originally competing bosonic order parameters decoupled from each other in the vicinity of nematic QCP.
+As a result, both the superconducting and nematic transitions remain continuous.
+In addition, the \emph{d}-wave superconductivity can coexist with the nematic order homogeneously.
+Our results indicate that it is important to include the dynamics of gapless fermions in the theoretic description of competing orders.

 In Sec. \ref{sec_model}, we write down the effective action which contains two bosonic order parameters and gapless nodal qps.
 In Sec. \ref{sec_RG_analysis}, we make RG calculations and derive the flow equations for all parameters in the effective action.
 In Sec. \ref{sec_numerical_discussion}, we present numerical solutions of the flow equations and discuss the physical implications.
 The paper is ended in Sec. \ref{sec_summary} with summary and conclusion.